vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/barcode_nomenclature.rst

 In case you weight 1,5 Kg of pasta, the balance will print you the following barcode 2112345015002.
-If you scan this barcode in your POS or when receiving products in your barcode application, Odoo will automatically create a new line for the Pasta product for a quantity of 1.5 Kg.
+If you scan this barcode in your POS or when receiving products in your barcode application, Leansoft will automatically create a new line for the Pasta product for a quantity of 1.5 Kg.
 For the Điểm bán hàng, a price depending on the quantity will also be computed.